How Suddenly Senior Started

 As the weekly column began syndicating to other senior Internet sites, website reviewer Briefme.com said, “Check out Frank Kaiser’s Suddenly Senior to get the real truth of growing up and older in a society that has difficulty acknowledging and respecting older folks.
 Real stories through real-life experiences touch your heart and your funny bone!”

-With some 56 syndicating newspapers and magazines from coast to coast, including the prestigious St. Petersburg Times, syndicating senior Websites and readers at the www.SuddenlySenior.com, readership is estimated at 1.9-million.
+With some 56 syndicating newspapers and magazines from coast to coast, including the prestigious St. Petersburg Times, syndicating senior Websites and readers at www.SuddenlySenior.com, readership is estimated at 1.9-million.
 [By 2008, there were 83 syndicating publications with a readership of 3.1-million.]

 The column and the heavily advertised site, now have lives of their own.
 It became Kaiser’s major source of income.
 “No one is more surprised than I,” he says.

 Dishing out humor and hope to the 79 million Americans age 50 and up who’ve “become senior before their time” has proved to be Kaiser’s most extraordinary adventure yet.

-Every day, incoming e-mail demonstrates that he has struck a resonant chord with seniors of all ages around the world.
+Every day, an incoming e-mail demonstrates that he has struck a resonant chord with seniors of all ages around the world.
 [One hundred seventy-six foreign countries logged into SuddenlySenior.com in April 2008.]

 As a Key Largo reader wrote Kaiser recently, “Suddenly Senior really tells it like it is.
 My wife, June, and I can’t wait each week to see how closely you capture our lives and hopes.
 You’re really a funny guy!”